POTS and seizures: Connection, symptoms & management

 Key takeaways

 • You can have both conditions.
-Seeing both a cardiologist (for POTS) and a neurologist (for seizures) can be helpful in sorting out overlapping symptoms.
+You may need an assessment by both a cardiologist and a neurologist to clarify what’s happening.

-• Tracking matters.
-Keeping a daily log of triggers (such as heat, dehydration, or long periods standing) can help you and your healthcare team spot patterns and improve care.
+• Tracking symptoms can help.
+Recording triggers like heat, dehydration, or prolonged standing can help you and your healthcare team spot patterns.

-In this guide, we’ll walk through how the two can overlap, what signs and triggers people often notice, and how tracking your experiences can help you and your healthcare team make sense of what’s happening.
+In this guide, we’ll walk through how POTS and seizures can overlap, what signs and triggers people often notice, and how tracking your experiences can help you and your healthcare team make sense of what’s happening.

 Can POTS cause seizures?

 POTS itself does not usually cause epileptic seizures.
-However, fainting episodes related to POTS can sometimes include seizure-like convulsions or jerky movements.
-As shown in case reports, patients with POTS may be misdiagnosed with epilepsy even though their EEG and neurological workup remain normal.
+However, fainting episodes during a POTS flare-up can sometimes include seizure-like convulsions or jerky movements.

 Can seizures cause POTS?

-Yes.
-Some people live with both POTS and a seizure disorder, but the two conditions remain separate.
+Some people live with both POTS and a seizure disorder, but the two conditions are separate.
 A thorough evaluation by both a neurologist and a cardiologist is usually needed to confirm each diagnosis and guide treatment.

 What’s the difference between a POTS episode and a seizure?

-Sometimes a fainting spell from POTS (postuHuman Healthral orthostatic tachycardia syndrome) can look a lot like a seizure.
-Here are a few general patterns people and their clinicians often talk about:
+Sometimes, a fainting spell from POTS can look a lot like a seizure.
+Here are a few general patterns:

 • Early signs: People may notice light-headedness, nausea, or a racing heartbeat before fainting.